uxdeliv21/fbhecker/README.md

 # How to use

-Build the plug-in project and install the plugin into Android Studio.
+Build the plug-in project and install the plugin on Android Studio.

 Run the plug-in by clicking on Tools > Check Firebase Access